survivejs/webpack-book/manuscript/03_introduction.md

 Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for helping me craft the first version of this book.
 This is what inspired the entire SurviveJS effort.
 The version you see now is a complete rewrite.

-This book wouldn’t be half as good as it's without patient editing and feedback by my editors [Jesús Rodríguez](https://github.com/Foxandxss), [Artem Sapegin](https://github.com/sapegin), and [Pedr Browne](https://github.com/Undistraction).
+This book wouldn’t be half as good as it is without patient editing and feedback by my editors [Jesús Rodríguez](https://github.com/Foxandxss), [Artem Sapegin](https://github.com/sapegin), and [Pedr Browne](https://github.com/Undistraction).
 Thank you.

 This book wouldn’t have been possible without the original "SurviveJS - Webpack and React" effort.
 Anyone who contributed to it deserves my thanks.
 You can check that book for more accurate attributions.